ibm-cloud-docs/vmware-service/archiref/arch-pattern-vmwaas/arch-pattern-vmwaas-sccwpp.md

 {{site.data.content.vms-deprecated-note}}

-This architecture pattern describes how to use {{site.data.keyword.cloud}} Security and Compliance Center Workload Protection with an {{site.data.keyword.vmware-service_notm}} instance.
+This architecture pattern describes how to use {{site.data.keyword.cloud_notm}} Security and Compliance Center Workload Protection with an {{site.data.keyword.vmware-service_notm}} instance.

 This pattern is suitable for your workloads that are hosted in both a single-tenant or a multitenant instance.